wptrainingteam/block-development-examples/_bin/README.md

 1. Navigate to the appropriate file in the `src` directory
 2. Make your changes
-3. Run `pnpm build` to compile if necessary
+3. Run the code using `ts-node `

-4. Test your changes using the corresponding npm script
+As `ts-node` doesn’t check the TypeScript types, it’s strongly recommended to have in Visual Studio Code **a TypeScript linter or type checker like `typescript` enabled in your workspace** to catch type errors during development.
+Additionally, ensure that **TypeScript IntelliSense is configured properly** to help identify issues in real-time.

 ## Note

-These scripts are essential for maintaining project consistency and automating routine tasks.
-Always run them from the root directory of the project.
+These scripts are essential for maintaining project consistency and automating routine tasks. **Always run them from the root directory of the project.**